Healthy eating recipes start with eliminating animal protein and processed foods, and they begin with nutrient dense foods from plants.

 Soups - Having a supply of homemade soup in your refrigerator is a great way to replace unhealthy and expensive fast foods.
 Soups are great for lunch or dinner.

-Vegetable Sides - Our easy vegetable recipes are made up of simple ingredients cooked just enough in order to bring out the best flavor of each vegetable.
+Healthy Sides - Our easy vegetable recipes are made up of simple ingredients cooked just enough in order to bring out the best flavor of each vegetable.

 Muffins - No need to go without something sweet and yummy.
 Our muffins are high in fiber, low in fat and sugar.